dimforge/nalgebra.rs/docs/about.md

 [repository](https://github.com/rustsim/nalgebra).
-Once you are done making modifications to your own copy of **nalgebra**, you have to [create a pull request](https://help.github.com/articles/creating-a-pull-request) targeting the **master** branch so that your contribution can be reviewed, commented, and eventually merged.
+Once you are done making modifications to your own copy of **nalgebra**, you have to [create a pull request](https://help.github.com/articles/creating-a-pull-request) targeting the **dev** branch so that your contribution can be reviewed, commented, and eventually merged.